KobayashiComputing/DailyDues/dev_plan.md

 Once I have a solid minimum viable product (MVP), I will probably attempt a port to C/C++.
 This will be both an exercise to rebuild my C language skills and a comparison of the different development approaches.

+One decision that will need to be made at that time (if not before) is which C/C++/C# toolchain to use.
+- MSYS2
+- MSVC

 ### SQLite (Database)

 This will be the starting database at least, and my serve for future versions as well.